A dozen people are missing after a commercial vessel capsized off Louisiana coast

 (CNN)Six people were rescued and 12 others are missing after a commercial vessel capsized several miles south of Port Fourchon, Louisiana, officials said Tuesday.

-The vessel had 18 people on board, Lafourche Parish President Archie Chaisson told CNN.
+The lift vessel had 18 people on board, Lafourche Parish President Archie Chaisson told CNN.

 "Coast Guard watchstanders received an emergency position indicating radio beacon notification at 4:30 p.m. of a distressed 129-foot commercial lift vessel," according to a Coast Guard news release.